shenwei356/seqkit/doc/docs/usage.md

   seqkit seq [flags]

 Flags:
   -k, --color                 colorize sequences - to be piped into "less -R" -p, --complement            complement sequence, flag '-v' is recommended to switch on
       --dna2rna               DNA to RNA
   -G, --gap-letters string    gap letters to be removed with -g/--remove-gaps (default "- \t.")
   -h, --help                  help for seq
-  -l, --lower-case                print sequences in lower case -M, --max-len int               only print sequences shorter than or equal to the maximum length (-1
+  -l, --lower-case            print sequences in lower case -M, --max-len int           only print sequences shorter than or equal to the maximum length (-1 for
-                                  for no limit) (default -1) -R, --max-qual float            only print sequences with average quality less than this limit (-1 for no limit) (default -1) -m, --min-len int               only print sequences longer than or equal to the minimum length (-1 for no limit) (default -1) -Q, --min-qual float            only print sequences with average quality greater or equal than this limit (-1 for no limit) (default -1) -n, --name                      only print names/sequence headers -i, --only-id                   print IDs instead of full headers -q, --qual                      only print qualities -b, --qual-ascii-base int       ASCII BASE, 33 for Phred+33 (default 33) -g, --remove-gaps               remove gaps letters set by -G/--gap-letters, e.g., spaces, tabs, and dashes (gaps "-" in aligned sequences) -r, --reverse                   reverse sequence
+                              no limit) (default -1) -R, --max-qual float        only print sequences with average quality less than this limit (-1 for no limit) (default -1)
+  -m, --min-len int           only print sequences longer than or equal to the minimum length (-1 for no
+                              limit) (default -1)
+  -Q, --min-qual float        only print sequences with average quality greater or equal than this limit
+                              (-1 for no limit) (default -1)
+  -n, --name                  only print names/sequence headers -i, --only-id               print IDs instead of full headers -q, --qual                  only print qualities
+  -b, --qual-ascii-base int   ASCII BASE, 33 for Phred+33 (default 33) -g, --remove-gaps           remove gaps letters set by -G/--gap-letters, e.g., spaces, tabs, and
+                              dashes (gaps "-" in aligned sequences) -r, --reverse               reverse sequence
       --rna2dna               RNA to DNA
-  -s, --seq                       only print sequences -u, --upper-case                print sequences in upper case -v, --validate-seq              validate bases according to the alphabet -V, --validate-seq-length int   length of sequence to validate (0 for whole seq) (default 10000)
+  -s, --seq                   only print sequences
+  -u, --upper-case            print sequences in upper case -v, --validate-seq          validate bases according to the alphabet

 ```